Azure-Samples/azure-digital-twins-getting-started/adt-adx-queries/README.md

-# ADX plugin sample queries and walkthrough
+# Azure Digital Twins query plugin for ADX: Sample queries and walkthrough

 This folder contains sample queries that can be run with the Azure Digital Twins query plugin for Azure Data Explorer (coming soon).
 This README contains a walkthrough for how to run the sample queries using the sample data in this repository.